pdcook/Game-Mode-Collection/docs/trt.md

 ***If you are playing with a group in an external voice call, everyone must follow the rule that if you are dead, you cannot speak.***

 When a player dies, no one is notified, no score is updated, nothing changes.
 Their body will stay on the map and can be found by other players.
-If another player finds their body, they can (and should!) identify it by walking up to it and inspecting it (default control: "E" or right stick button).
+If another player finds their body, they can (and should!) identify it by walking up to it and inspecting it (default control: `E` or right stick button).
 This will announce to the entire server which player identified the body, whose body it was, and what role they were.
 If a detective inspects a body, it will reveal additional information for everyone such as how long ago the player died and the color of the last player that either they shot or shot them.

 Dead players begin spectating the game but are still unable to see living players' roles, since there are circumstances where dead players can be revived.